This post contains references that may be triggering for survivors of patriarchy.

 Many white people who are well-meaning spiritual leaders co-opt the word wetiko to express that they get it.
 They understand the ravages of colonialism and how it has obliterated the vitality of marginalized groups.
 What they don’t get is that we, white people, are still perpetuating that system.
 It’s not in the past.
 We are literally perpetuating it by not doing the work to own our present biases toward people of color, by not advocating politically, socially, and legally for marginalized groups, by not listening to them about their lived experiences, and by not doing our ancestral work to own that we are historically part of the problem.

 For that reason, we need to stop waving around wetiko as if we’re excluded from its cause, as if it’s in the past.
 No we aren’t our ancestors who colonized and murdered.
 We’re not those who were colonized and murdered.
 But we are not doing much better, given that this system of savagery still exists as evidenced by #metoo, #culturalappropriation, and #ipcc.
 It is very much a power dynamic built to hold marginalized groups down.
-We have to understand that wetiko is a thriving, living system, and we have to stop perpetuating it, or we’re actively feeding it.We are either feeding a better system, or we’re feeding that one.
+We have to understand that wetiko is a thriving, living system, and we have to stop perpetuating it, or we’re actively feeding it.We are either outcreating the system for a better system, or we’re feeding that one.